 The loss of a loved one doesn’t just alter your daily life and shatter your emotional world – it may also leave you with a plethora of needs and expenses.
 Oftentimes, people are not aware of the fact that they can get help to compensate for both economic damages, as well as the pain and injury that you and your loved one suffered.

-The death of a loved one is a loss that no amount of money can recover.
+The passing of a friend or family member is a misfortune that no measure of cash can recoup.
 However, you deserve to be compensated in order to have the means necessary for supporting your family, to provide your loved one with a proper funeral, and to help you move on from the tragedy.

 Who Can File a Wrongful Death Suit in Kentucky?